Illinois Compiled Statutes

 (i) To demonstrate that the motor vehicle or the registration

-plates were stolen before the violation occurred and were not under the
+plates or digital registration plates were stolen before the violation occurred and were not under the

 control or possession of the owner at the time of the violation, the